 Brief mentions each Sunday of my favorite listening from the week prior:

 Each Thursday in the Disquiet Junto music community, a new compositional challenge is set before the group’s members, who then have just over four days to upload a track in response to the assignment.
 Membership in the Junto is open: just join and participate.
 (A SoundCloud account is helpful but not required.)
 There’s no pressure to do every project.
-It’s weekly so that you know it’s there, every Thursday through Monday, when you have the time.
+It’s weekly so that you know it’s there, every Thursday through Monday, when you have the time and interest.

-Deadline: This project’s deadline is the end of the day Monday, February 20, 2023, at 11:59pm (that is, just before midnight) wherever you are.
-It was posted on Thursday, February 16, 2023.
+Deadline: This project’s deadline is the end of the day Monday, March 13, 2023, at 11:59pm (that is, just before midnight) wherever you are.
+It was posted on Thursday, March 9, 2023.

 Tracks are added to the SoundCloud playlist for the duration of the project.
 Additional (non-SoundCloud) tracks appear in the lllllll.co discussion thread.